0xGotcha/merlin-equ8-reversal/Reversal.md

 - **Date Analyzed:** 8/23/2024
 - **Analyst:** Gotcha

-The purpose of this analysis is to reverse-engineer the provided sample to understand its key functionalities and potential risks.
+This analysis aims to reverse-engineer the sample to uncover its key functionalities and potential risks.

 ## 3. Analysis Environment